Freelunch-AI/docs/brunos_notes.md

                                 3. Apply pipeline/function to larger entire dataset with large scale training configuration
                             2. Generate "production-going experiment" to the experiment tracking system, these are the only type of experiments that are used for Inference Service ci/cd.

-            4. MLOps platform Development (output is push or PR that triggers MLOps platform (level 1) CI/CD)
+            4. ML platform Development (output is push or PR that triggers ML platform (level 1) CI/CD)
                 1. Dev-ML-Platform-Experimentation Environment (Tools: devspace, okteto, telepresence, gitpod, Tilt, coder, che)
                     1. Local: ML Engineer's Logical Machine
                         1. Setup (Tools: envd)